Austin Peay State University Scholarships (2025–2026)

 Who qualifies for in-state tuition at APSU?

-Tennessee residents, military-affiliated families, and out-of-state students approved through ACM or the Out-of-State Scholarship.
+Tennessee residents, military-affiliated families, and out-of-state students approved through the Academic Common Market or receiving the Governor’s Out-of-State Scholarship.

 How much can regional programs save?